Quasiprobability Thermodynamic Uncertainty Relation

+Finally, we remark that if we consider a non-classical basis including $\ket{g,+}$ and $\ket{e,+}$ (note that $\bra{e,+}L_+\ket{g,+}=\sqrt{\gamma_+}N$), the state $\rho^+$ has no coherence regarding this basis.
+This fact shows that $m_H(\rho^+)$ may exhibit anomalous scaling (that is, we may have dissipationless current) even if $\rho^+$ has no coherence if the referred basis is not classical (see Fig.~\ref{fig:fig1}(b)).
+Nonetheless, we see that $\rho^+$ fulfills either (Q1) or (Q2) for any eigenbasis, from the general discussion.

 \textit{Discussion}.--- We have explored fundamental connections between quantum thermodynamics and quasiprobability; in particular, we have derived a quantum TUR evaluating fluctuations through the TMH quasiprobability.
-The TUR is valid for any state $\rho$ and observable $X$, as long as the dynamics satisfy a few assumptions necessary to discuss thermodynamics.
-As discussed, our TUR is complementary to existing TURs, which adopt different approaches when quantifying fluctuations.
 We have also demonstrated that when discussing anomalous scaling of fluctuations in the TUR, which brings reduction of dissipation beyond classical limitations, non-classical behaviors of quasiprobability are more essential than quantum coherence.
+Although our results are derived based on the GKSL equation, which requires several conditions such as weak coupling between the system and the bath~\cite{breuer2002theory}, the quasiprobability can be defined regardless of the dynamics; hence, we expect that the results can be insightful beyond the GKSL regime.